Anavelyz/gsoc/organization-questionnaire/gsoc2025_proposal.md

 participating in the program, the organization will be able to connect with students from diverse academic backgrounds and skill levels, empowering them to contribute their unique perspectives and skills to open source projects and apply their knowledge to real-world, impactful work.
-In addition, Open Science Labs will be joining forces with open science and open source projects that have great potential but often lack the necessary visibility.
+Furthermore, Open Science Labs will serve as an umbrella organization, partnering with promising open science and open source projects that often lack visibility to help them get the recognition and support they deserve.

 ## What would your organization consider to be a successful GSoC for your org?